dotscha/dfliconv2/README.md

  * `point5`, `bayer2x2`, `bayer4x4`, `ord3x3`, `ord2x4` only use "close" colors to reduce noise.
 Option to define what is "close" will be implemented later.
 Current definition is the distance of color 0x00 and 0x11.

 Other dithering methods may be added later.
+All dithering methods use only relatively "close" colors for dithering to reduce the noise in the result.
+The definition of "close" is the distance between the palette colors 0x00 and 0x11.
+You can use the -cc 0x??-0x?? option to override that, the default is equivalent to -cc 0x00-0x11.

 ### List of graphic mode variables